William Recktenwald's Blog

 In March and again in July and August 2007 Recktenwald traveled to Uganda to teach as a volunteer at Makerere University and the Islamic University in Uganda, as well as to conduct workshops for news professionals in conjunction with the U.S. Embassy.

 Recktenwald is a co-author of The Illinois Story - The State’s History and Competitive Edge Today, published in 2002 by the Illinois Publishing Group.
 The 368-page, hardcover book is sponsored by the state of Illinois as a tool for economic promotion.
+He was the lead instructor for The Shawnee Project a student produced hard cover coffee table type book The Shawnee Forest : Illinois' Hidden Gem.

 When Recktenwald retired from the Chicago Tribune he was the deputy Chicago bureau chief and a reporter.
 There he helped to develop the daily news report for the city and deploy a staff of 50 reporters who work from the Tribune Tower on metropolitan news.